AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

        Expected: The rating of the 1st restaurant is updated to 5.
 The output box will display the restaurant name and the added rating.

     2. Test case: `rate 1 r/0` <br>
        Expected: The rating of the 1st restaurant is updated to 0.
-The output box will display the restaurant name and the added rating.<br>
+The output box will display the restaurant name and the added rating.<br><br>

 2. Adding an invalid rating
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `rate 1 r/6` <br>
        Expected: No rating is added to the 1st restaurant.
-The output box will display an error message informing the user to enter an integer from 0 to 5.<br>
+The output box will display an error message informing the user to enter an integer from 0 to 5.<br><br>

 3. Adding the same rating
     * Prerequisites: There must be at least one restaurant in the current directory.
 The 1st restaurant has a rating of 5.

     1. Test case: `rate 1 r/5` <br>
        Expected: The rating remains the same for the 1st restaurant.
-The output box will display an error message indicating the restaurant already has the same rating. <br>
+The output box will display an error message indicating the restaurant already has the same rating. <br><br>

 4. Missing prefix
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `rate 1 5` <br>
        Expected: No rating is added to the 1st restaurant.
-The output box will display an error message informing the user to provide the `r/` prefix.<br>
+The output box will display an error message informing the user to provide the `r/` prefix.<br><br>

 5. Missing value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `rate 1 r/` <br>
        Expected: No rating is added to the 1st restaurant.
-The output box will display an error message informing the user to enter an integer from 0 to 5.<br>
+The output box will display an error message informing the user to enter an integer from 0 to 5.<br><br>

 6. Missing prefix and value
     * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `rate 1` <br>
        Expected: No rating is added to the 1st restaurant.
-The output box will display an error message indicating an invalid command and the syntax for the rate command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the rate command.<br><br>

 7. Missing index
     * Prerequisites: None.

     1. Test case: `rate r/5`<br>
        Expected: No rating is added.
-The output box will display an error message indicating an invalid command and the syntax for the rate command.<br>
+The output box will display an error message indicating an invalid command and the syntax for the rate command.<br><br>

 8. Providing an invalid index
     * Prerequisites: There is less than 100 restaurants in the current directory.